quantum-tinkerer/pymablock/paper/conclusion.md

 # Conclusion

-**
-In summary, we have developed an efficient algorithm to construct effective Hamiltonians with several perturbations and of different types.
+**We have developed an efficient algorithm to construct effective Hamiltonians with several perturbations and of different types.**
-**

-**Its implementation has already proven useful to study some problems in condensed matter physics, but we think it can be applied to many more.**
-Here I'd like to highlight the kind of problems that we have already solved using Pymablock, and also say that there's a lot more that can be done.
-Giving examples of the kinds of problems people still struggle with in the context of superconducting circuits for example, but maybe this fits better in the introduction.
+In summary, we have developed an algorithm for perturbative block diagonalization of Hamiltonians that scales linearly with the order, achieving an exponential speed-up over a Schrieffer-Wolff transformation.
+We packaged this algorithm in Pymablock, a Python library that works with numerical and symbolic Hamiltonians, allowing for a wide range of input Hamiltonians.
+By using the inputs block structure, sparsity, Hermiticity, and caching of the results, Pymablock further speeds up its calculations.
+We have shown how Pymablock can be used to find effective Hamiltonians for large tight-binding Hamiltonians and for a k.p analytic model in just a few seconds, improving the state-of-the-art by orders of magnitude.

 **Pymablock is a versatile tool that can be further developed to tackle time-dependent Hamiltonians, many-body Hamiltonians, continuum Hamiltonians, multi-band Hamiltonians, symmetric Hamiltonians, non-orthogonal basis, and more, but we leave this for future work.**
+Pymablock's implementation is designed to be flexible and extensible, as it allows for custom solvers for the Sylvester equation and for arbitrary Hamiltonian representations.
+This flexibility allows Pymablock to be a useful tool for working with superconducting circuits, for example, where a bosonic second quantization representation is more natural.
+Similarly, Pymablock can be extended to work with time-dependent Hamiltonians, interacting systems, and continuum degrees of freedom, extensions that we leave for future work.